rachel170/tp/docs/UserGuide.md

 :warning: Things to note:

 * Flashcard can only be marked as correct after the card has been flipped to show the answer.
+* Even if the user has flipped to view the answer, and flips back to view the question, the user has to flip back to the answer again before they can mark the flashcard as correct.
 * Flipping the flashcard even number of times will result in the question to be shown, and hence the flashcard cannot be marked in this case.